Skip to content

 └─────────────── (repeat from reset) ─────────────────┘

-grid = OpenDSSGrid(...) # stores config only (cheap)
+grid = OpenDSSGrid(...) # stores config only

-for config in sweep_configs:
+for workload in workloads:

 coord = Coordinator(dc, grid, [ctrl], total_duration_s=3600, dc_bus="671")